zilch-lang/zilch/README.md

 ## Getting started

-As of now, no release has been built (yet), so you'll need to compile the project yourself if yo want to use it.
+As of now, no release has been built (yet), so you'll need to compile the project yourself if you want to use it.

 ### Prerequisites